Introduction

 Carry

-“you really only need one”
+“you really only need one ”

-The carry is a strong early game unit that can easily defeat opponents in the first thousand waves.
+Theory The carry is a strong early game unit that can easily defeat opponents in the first thousand waves.
 The carry must survive comfortably through these waves until you can complete your late game team composition.
 Experienced players often refer to the carry wave range as ‘stalling for full build’.

 Typically, a good carry has a strong attacking move without type immunities, an ability that boosts its damage output, and decent speed for it to attack first and faint enemies before receiving damage.